MicrosoftDocs/customer-insights/topics/developers/tutorials/ADLS_Export.md

 Your signals will be available to you in format that is easy to consume, allowing you to perform advanced data analysis and other processing on raw data that was sent to Product Insights.

 Azure Data Lake Storage offers a wide variety of available integrations.
-You can learn more about ADLS Gen2 here: https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction.
+You can learn more about ADLS Gen2 [here](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction).

 ## How to set up the signals export